JosephLai241/shift/README.md

 **usage: `shift in`**

 Use this command to clock-in.
-The clock-in time to the `CURRENT_MONTH.csv` file.
+The clock-in time is then written to the `CURRENT_MONTH.csv` file.

+You can add a message corresponding to your clock in by including the `-m` flag:

+**usage: `shift in -m "YOUR_MESSAGE"`**

-The `message` will also be written if a value is included.
+The message will also be written to the timesheet.

 ## Clocking Out

 **usage: `shift out`**

 Use this command to clock-out.
-The clock-in time to the `CURRENT_MONTH.csv` file.
+The clock-in time is then written to the `CURRENT_MONTH.csv` file.

+You can add a message corresponding to your clock in by including the `-m` flag:

+**usage: `shift out -m "YOUR_MESSAGE"`**

-The `message` will also be written if a value is included.
+The message will also be written to the timesheet.

 ## Check Current Status